When is a roof survey required before specifying a coating system?

 Hidden Roof Defects

-Hiring a cherry picker to get access to an industrial roof might seem like an added expense, but it really can pay dividends, since it allows the surveyor to see exactly what is happening at roof level and make the correct assumptions with regard to coating and other repairs.
+Hiring a cherry picker to get access to an industrial roof might seem like an added expense, but it often pays dividends, since it allows the surveyor to see exactly what is happening at roof level and make the correct assumptions with regard to coating and other repairs.

 In the image opposite, you can see where a previously treated area of cut edge corrosion has been scraped away to reveal extensive corrosion beneath, leading to perforation of the roof sheets.